Nightly Self-Verification

 - Without ML: Disables the Machine Learning override entirely.
 Isolates the heuristic pipeline performance — the score floor without ML assistance.

-- Cross-source validation: Screens each source's entities against all other sources simultaneously.
+- Cross-source validation (runs as a separate session, not part of configs A–E): Screens each source's entities against all other sources simultaneously.
 Tests whether a designation on one list is detectable via a different list's entry for the same actor.

 Mutation Levels:

 - M0 — Unmodified: Original name as it appears on the list.
-Must achieve complete recall.
+Must achieve complete detection.
 Any miss at M0 is a critical failure.

 - M1 — One mutation: Random character swap, omission, insertion, replacement, diacritic change, or transliteration.
 Models a single transcription error or variant spelling.

 - M2 — Two mutations: Two mutations applied simultaneously.
-Tests the degradation curve — how quickly recall falls as input quality degrades.
+Tests the degradation curve — how quickly detection falls as input quality degrades.

 - M3 — Name reorder: Token order is reversed or first and last tokens are swapped.
 Tests resilience to name component reordering — a common variant when names cross cultural conventions (given name first vs. family name first).